elucian/bee/syntax/overview.md

 **notes:**
 * Multiple variables can be modified all at once when separated by comma;
-* One modify statement can use one single operator ":=" or "::";
+* The modify statement can use only operator ":=" or "::";

 **Examples:**
 ```